UmutOZCN/YagmusAppV1.0.0/README.md

 ## 📜 License

+This project is licensed under the [MIT License](https://choosealicense.com/licenses/mit/).
 This project was created for **personal use only.**
 Redistribution or commercial use is **not permitted** without permission.